Woman Reading

 /

 You should experience very little discomfort after surgery.
 Possible risks like mild pain, infection, or corneal swelling can be managed with specialized eye drops that we will provide you.
-These powerful, combination eye drops reduce the number of drops our patients need to take after the procedure.
+These powerful eye drops require fewer doses than alternative medications.

 Eye doctors at Cornea Associates of Texas